Reference Practicum via LIS 691

 What to Expect

-What are the expectations of the Reference and Instructional Services Department?
+What are the expectations of the Research, Outreach, and Instruction Department?

 - Go through the same application and interview process.